gwu-cs-advos/advos_book/doc/c04_case_studies.md

 The idea might be summarized:

 1. Address *all* resources via the hierarchical namespace.
-	(Think: are BSD sockets part of the Linux namespace? how about GUIs? how about program execution through text interpretation? how about remote hells, e.g. ssh? how about webpages?)
+	(Think: are BSD sockets part of the Linux namespace? how about GUIs? how about program execution through text interpretation? how about remote shells, e.g. ssh? how about webpages?)
-2. Enable per-process namespaces (can generalize `chroot` and container namespacing functionalities) and union mounts (binds) that enable multiple namespaces to be overlayed in the same directory.
+2. Enable per-process namespaces (can generalize `chroot` and container namespacing functionalities) and union mounts (binds) that enable multiple namespaces to be overlayed in the same directory (this makes containers trivially implemented).
 3. Provide facilities for virtual resources (built using user-level services) that are added into the namespace, and the computation of those services are leveraged via IPC.
 4. The protocol and API for accessing namespaces and IPC has a serial representation, thus requests to use resources can span over a network.